 This really shows you how many hands, and some power barrows, can make light work!
 One of our regular volunteer groups, Littledale Hall, took on the task of moving 20 tonnes of stone from its delivery location, up the hill, to Claife Viewing Station, as part of the restoration work taking place there.

 Things to see...

 If it's your first time visiting this area, you might want some help deciding what to do, so we've put together a guide to our places to visit for you.

-We think we've got something for everyone in the Coniston and Hawkshead area...from sailing and cycling to castles and culture - enjoy!
+We think we've got something for everyone in this part of the Lakes...from sailing and cycling to castles and culture - enjoy!